 With a town to be raised from nothing players start their The Oregon Trail: American Settler experience by chopping down trees and planting your first crops which eventually leads to houses for your settlers and vital businesses that generate cash and provide services to your booming population.
 All while dealing with the events you would expect to encounter such as natural disasters and attacks from bandits that will need your action to protect your settlement and rebuild anything to start the recovery for anything damaged in the process.

-To separate itself from the norm The Oregon Trail: American Settler attempts to let you engage in multiple activities at any time to help ease the waiting times between actions because of this design choice.
+To separate itself from the norm in the genre The Oregon Trail: American Settler attempts to let you engage in multiple activities at any time and does also help ease the waiting times between actions because of this design choice.
 This is mostly driven by the large focus on crafting which sees your basic items being made into more advanced ones for more gold and feels perfectly in line with the game setting.
 By buying able to have your hand in multiple of these crafting upgrades at a time you can optimise your settlement easily for maximum production rather than having to constantly make tough choices on where you invest.

-Despite some short comings around the freemium elements (two sets of waiting mechanics and random events that almost force premium currency) the colourful design and constant tasks of The Oregon Trail: American Settler firmly plants it as a decent FrontierVille like clone for fans of the genre needing a fresh new mobile title.
+Despite some short comings around the freemium elements with the two sets of waiting mechanics and random events that almost force premium currency to minimise your losses the colourful design and constant tasks of The Oregon Trail: American Settler firmly plants it as a decent FrontierVille like clone for fans of the genre needing a fresh new mobile title.

 - Colourful graphics brings your settlement to life as it slowly grows outward.

 - Deal with random events just like a real first settlement with weather and bandits looking to impede your survival.

 - Turn basic items into advanced items for extra gold as you maximise your raw sources.

 Review Platform: iOS